 Welcome to Virginia Commonwealth University’s Department of Biomedical Engineering.
 Our department is located on VCU’s beautiful Monroe Park Campus and VCU Medical Center.

 The undergraduate program in VCU’s Department of Biomedical Engineering, one of the first established in Virginia, is propelled by an interactive learning experience, experiential learning, and faculty and staff that closely supervise the progress of the student’s education.
 There are many opportunities for undergraduate students in BME to conduct research in faculty labs on the Monroe Park Campus and VCU Medical Center.
 Research areas include the mechanobiology of disease, tissue engineering, regenerative medicine, bio-instrumentation, rehabilitation and human factors engineering, and musculoskeletal biomechanics.
 An undergraduate degree from VCU BME will prepare students to be highly competitive in the job market as well as graduate or professional school.
-Biomedical Engineering is accredited by the Engineering Accreditation Commission of ABET.

 What is biomedical engineering?